 A Waterway Turned Commercial Artery

-Beginning in the 1830s, the Little river was buried in an imposing vaulted tunnel.
+Beginning in the 1830s, the Little River was buried in an imposing vaulted tunnel.
 This transformation opened up, at street level, a broad transportation corridor between Place de la Douane to the east and McGill Street to the west.

 Around Parliament, large stone warehouses traced the outline of a booming commercial city.
 In this neighbourhood, French Canadian merchants shipped flour and potash to Great Britain, while British merchants gradually came to dominate trade and public life.